-Time, they say it heals all wounds.
+Time, they say, heals all wounds.
 While I’m not convinced of this, I’m sure there are many people who take comfort in the thought that the passage of time is some sort of healer.
 Perhaps for some it is.
-I can see it being helpful when the tides of life are high and things before one seem impossible to cope with one’s mental mess.
+I can see it being helpful when the tides of life are high and things before one make it seem impossible to cope with one’s mental mess.

-With that said, from my perspective, its not time in itself that makes our darkest moments in life lighter.
-Rather, its what we do in a given period of time that can help facilitate the healing process.
+With that said, from my perspective, it’s not time in itself that makes our darkest moments in life lighter.
+Rather, it’s what we do in a given period of time that can help facilitate the healing process.
 Is remaining idle really the best way to move past pain?
-Or, Is this the equivalent to burring it somewhere deep down?
+Or, is this the equivalent to burying it somewhere deep down?

 We modern humans don’t like to feel uncomfortable.
 Slightly cold?
-Turn the heat up; have a bead of sweat on your brow? blast the A/C; And, If one feels any twinge of mental pain, avoid, avoid, avoid.
+Turn the heat up.
+Have a bead of sweat on your brow?
+Blast the A/C. Feel a twinge of mental pain?
+Avoid, avoid, avoid.
 Some will do whatever they must to wiggle their way around talking about things that remain hidden and thus unresolved.

 I’m inclined to believe that ignoring it has the potential to be devastating.

-While opening up about how own feels is undoubtedly very difficult and can illicit very strong emotional feelings, I have difficulties thinking of things in life that aren’t more difficult initially before they get better.
-Life is messy, any attempts to clean it up and make it better are always meet with a large challenge in the beginning.
+While opening up about how own feels is undoubtedly very difficult and can elicit very strong emotional feelings, I have difficulties thinking of things in life that aren’t more difficult initially before they get better.
+Life is messy, and any attempts to clean it up and make it better are always meet with a large challenge in the beginning.
 Just like the last time you cleaned up that pantry you’ve been avoiding for months.
 What did that feel like at first?
-Overwhelming right?
+Overwhelming, right?

 So, what’s this got to do with how one deals with their emotional self?
 Well, let’s replace the challenge of the pantry with the difficulties of mental illness.
-When one first comes face to face with a diagnosed mental health condition; how do they feel?
-For me, I was very overwhelmed, it was as though a giant wave was washing over me, I had no place to run.
-I had two choices, deal with it or ignore it.
-Would ignoring my diagnoses been wise?
+When one first comes face-to-face with a diagnosed mental-health condition; how do they feel?
+For me, I was very overwhelmed – it was as though a giant wave was washing over me, I had no place to run.
+I had two choices: deal with it or ignore it.
+Would ignoring my diagnoses have been wise?
 What happens when people do?

 Since you are here, check out Post Traumatic Stress Tested In Real Time

 I feel that ignoring symptoms makes life difficult.
-If one has depression for example, calling in sick all the time because its just too much is not solving the depressive episodes, its putting your living at risk.
+If one has depression for example, calling in sick all the time because it’s just too much is not solving the depressive episodes.
+Rather, it’s putting your living at risk.
 So in this instance, is not dealing really working?
-Considering the consequences of pretending your ok can be dire.
+Considering the consequences of pretending you’re okay can be dire.
 In fact, I’m inclined to believe that ignoring it has the potential to be devastating.